CITES guide: How to check if exotic leather is legal in Norway

 What happens if you buy illegal leather?

-If you buy products without valid CITES documentation, the following can happen:
+If you buy products without valid CITES documentation, then:

 - The product may be seized by customs